hasancse91/weather-app-android-mvp-architecture/README.md

 app_id=YOUR_OWN_APP_ID
 ```
 The BASE URL and APP ID will be fetched from `build.gradle` file and will be stored it in `BuildConfig`.
 And `Retrofit` API call will use the BASE URL and APP ID from `BuildConfig`.
+### Run the project
+Sync the `Gradle` and run the project.
+Install APK on your emulator or real device.
+Turn on the internet of your testing device.
+Enjoy!